 As a result of our proactive efforts, we have identified multiple vulnerabilities that could be leveraged by attackers to perform two critical attacks in SAP HANA, depending on the active services.
 These attacks consist of a full system compromise without any type of previous authentication.
 The patch was published as “Vulnerabilities in the user self-service tools of SAP HANA” in SAP Security Note #2424173.

 We highly recommend implementing the security patches released by SAP as soon as possible, as this component (the self-service) may be enabled in the future.
-You can check our full threat report about understanding the SAP HANA user self-service vulnerabilities.

 The last published ‘Hot News’ was also originally reported by our team late in 2016 and SAP re-released it in November last year in order to fix some usability issues when the previous version of the patch is installed.
 Congratulations to all our security researchers that have collaborated this year to continue working to identify and help eliminate security risks that may be endangering our customers’ businesses.

 Conclusion: Consolidation time?
 What does it mean for me?